 Typically fat is taken from the thighs to be used for the fat transfer, but some patients desire the fat to be injected into their thighs to enhance their thigh’s volume so they can achieve their ideal figure.

-Fat Transfer Dallas, Texas Cost
+Fat Transfer Cost in Dallas

-- The size of area treated
+- The size of the area treated

 - Number of liposuction areas